kontent-ai/data-ops/src/commands/importExport/README.md

 > [!CAUTION]
 > Exporting roles requires the [Enterprise plan](https://kontent.ai/pricing).
 >
-> If you don't want to export roles, you can specify them in the `--exclude` parameter or select only the other entities in the `--include` parameter
+> To avoid exporting roles, you can either list them in the `--exclude` parameter or specify only the desired entities in the `--include` parameter.
 > (e.g. `npx @kontent-ai/data-ops@latest export ... --exclude roles`).
 >
-> To get more information about the parameters or what other parameters are available, run `npx @kontent-ai/data-ops@latest export --help`.
+> To get more information about available parameters, run `npx @kontent-ai/data-ops@latest export --help`.

 ## Import